betoolhamad/Real-time-detection-using-OpenCV/README.md

 <img width="700" alt="Screen Shot 1442-11-20 at 2 58 42 PM" src="https://user-images.githubusercontent.com/43522153/124007443-0d123500-d9e4-11eb-9a53-7877f98279a4.png">

-when the installing is successfully, close tabs and start to use it via import the library by written :
+when the installing is successfully, close tabs and start to use it via import the library by written :  <br></br>
+`
+import cv2
+`

 <img width="700" alt="Screen Shot 1442-11-20 at 9 12 38 PM" src="https://user-images.githubusercontent.com/43522153/124011693-f3272100-d9e8-11eb-8475-69461852c9c9.png">